Howdju/howdju/howdju-mobile-app/README.md

 ## Debugging the share extension code

-Be sure to run the HowdjuShareExtension target instead of the HowdjuMobileApp extension.
+Run the HowdjuShareExtension target instead of the HowdjuMobileApp extension so that the debugger attaches to that process.

 ## Local development